The pronoun ‘he’ is used for Singular Masculine nouns, ‘she’ is used for Singular Feminine nouns, and ‘it’ is used for Singular Neuter nouns. 3.

 (v) Segun worked hard and he passed his exams.

-In the examples above, gender of pronouns agree with gender of nouns in the sentences they are used.
+In the examples above, the gender of pronouns agrees with the gender of nouns in the sentences they are used.
 Consider the examples below.

 (i) He agrees with man.